justincwatt/pct-search/README.md

 2. A simple PHP web-site that takes a supplied latitude and longitude coordinate and presents the closest Pacific Crest Trail mile marker.
-3. A web-site that plots markers showing the progress each day of a hiker from an associated Google Docs Mile Log spreadsheet and a plot of Halfmile's Pacific Crest Trail.
+3. A web-site that plots markers showing the progress each day of a hiker from an associated Google Docs Mileage Log spreadsheet and plots Halfmile's Pacific Crest Trail track.
-.

 pct-search.py
 =============